choyakawa/EasyDeL/docs/upstream_diff.md

-# Local Divergence From Upstream: Reconstruction Guide
+# Local Divergence From `upstream/main`

-This document explains the current branch's intentional divergence from upstream in a form that is meant to be actionable.
+This document describes the branch's real code-level divergence from `upstream/main` as it exists now.

-It is written for a maintainer who starts from upstream and wants to recreate the local behavior without reading local commit history.
+It is meant for a maintainer who wants to reconstruct the local behavior starting from upstream without replaying local history.

-The structure is:

-1. Motivation: why this divergence exists.
-2. Behavioral target: what should be true after the change.
-3. Reconstruction steps: which files differ and what to change in each file.

-This document focuses on the actual code differences that exist today.
+This guide intentionally focuses on behavioral and structural differences.
+It does not try to document merge commits, and it ignores low-signal metadata-only differences such as the executable-bit change on `scripts/mount_gcsfuse.sh`.

-## 1. Training must be controllable by raw sample consumption, not only by optimizer steps
+## 1. Training is controlled by raw example consumption, not only optimizer steps

 ### Motivation

-Upstream training control is step-centric.
-That works when one training example corresponds to one raw example, but it becomes inaccurate once sequence packing is enabled.
-In the local workflow, the real budget is "how many original examples were consumed", not "how many optimizer updates happened".

-The local branch therefore treats raw-item consumption as a first-class training control signal.
+The local workflow treats "how many original examples were consumed" as the real training budget.
+That matters once packing is enabled, because one optimizer step no longer maps cleanly to one raw sample.

 ### Behavioral target

-After reproducing this divergence, the trainer should be able to:
+Starting from upstream, reproduce these properties:

-- stop after consuming a configured number of original training examples, even when packing is enabled
+- training can stop after a configured number of original, unpacked examples
-- resume that raw-item progress from checkpoints
+- that raw-item progress survives checkpoint save/load
-- show progress in terms of raw items when the dataset format makes that possible
-- continue to work with streaming / iterable Hugging Face datasets by using metadata-derived length estimates when exact length is unavailable
+- source-backed or streaming datasets do not need to be fully scanned just to estimate total steps
+- when the raw-item budget is the only active bound, training can run with an open-ended epoch loop

 ### Reconstruction steps

 #### File: `easydel/trainers/training_configurations.py`

-Add a new training argument:
+Add:

 - `max_training_raw_items: int | None`

-Its meaning should be:
+Its meaning is:

-- maximum number of real, unpacked training examples to consume before stopping
+- maximum number of real training examples to consume
 - independent from `max_training_steps`
-- allowed to drive training even when the number of optimizer steps is not fixed upfront
+- allowed to drive training by itself when step count is not fixed in advance

-This file also differs in one additional way:
+This file also differs in one typing detail:

 - `track_memory` is narrowed from `bool | float` to `bool`

-That narrowing is part of the local divergence and should be reproduced if the goal is an exact mirror of the current branch.
+#### File: `easydel/infra/elarge/types/training.py`

+Mirror the same typing change in the typed config surface:

+- `track_memory: NotRequired[bool]`

 #### File: `easydel/trainers/base_trainer.py`

-Introduce raw-progress tracking and raw-progress persistence.
+Introduce raw-progress persistence and raw-progress-aware planning.

-Required behavior:
+Required pieces:

-- define a sidecar filename for checkpointed raw progress:
-  - `RAW_PROGRESS_JSON_NAME = "easydel-raw-progress.json"`
+- define `RAW_PROGRESS_JSON_NAME = "easydel-raw-progress.json"`
-- when resuming from checkpoint:
+- on checkpoint resume:
-  - load that sidecar if present
+  - load the sidecar JSON if present
   - restore `consumed_train_raw_items`
-- when saving checkpoints:
+- on checkpoint save:
-  - write the current `consumed_train_raw_items` to that sidecar
+  - write the current `consumed_train_raw_items` sidecar

-Add trainer state needed for raw progress:
+Trainer state added by the local branch:

 - `_raw_train_item_count`
 - `_raw_eval_item_count`